 My past work has primarily focused on translucent molecular clouds.
 These objects can be studied both by optical and radio techniques.
 Their chemistry is simpler than that of the dark molecular clouds but, unlike the diffuse clouds, chemical species more complex than diatomics can be found (such as H2CO, C3H2, etc.).
 Although translucent clouds are distributed throughout the Galactic plane, they are most easily seen at high Galactic latitudes, away from the background confusion caused by dark clouds and giant molecular clouds along the Galactic plane.
 The overwhelming majority of the so-called high-latitude molecular clouds turn out to be translucent clouds.
 In the last decade, my research has focussed on three principal areas: 1) The large-scale distribution of molecular gas at high Galactic latitudes.
 2) Quantifying the turbulence characteristics of small molecular clouds.
 3) Estimating the amount of dark molecular gas in diffuse and translucent molecular clouds.

 I am currently studying the diffuse molecular component of the ISM (i.e., the atomic/molecular interface in small interstellar clouds) using the CH 3335 MHz emission line, the OH 1665 and 1667 MHz emission lines, and the H2CO 4830 MHz absorption lines.
-In particular, I am currrently studying the ability of the CH molecule to trace diffuse molecular gas with one of my graduate students, Jayne Dailey.
-My other graduate student, Jennifer Storbeck is studying the high-latitude molecular clouds in the Northern Galactic Hemisphere, and Brett Meerdink is working on tracing dark molecular gas in the cloud MBM 40.
+In particular, I am currrently studying the ability of the OH molecular transition at 1667 MHz to trace diffuse molecular gas with one of my graduate students, Thomas Carroll.
+Another of my graduate students, Jennifer Storbeck, is studying the high-latitude molecular clouds in the Northern Galactic Hemisphere, and Brett Meerdink is working on tracing dark molecular gas in the cloud MBM 40.
 I am also currently working with five undergraduates, Isabella Carlton, Rachel Fischer, Ian Drury, Lior Sheffler, and Mohamed Salah Ali, on various aspects of the interstellar medium.

 List of Former Graduate Students Receiving Degrees: